nkoporec/ansible/README.md

 #### Why does it take longer to open a URL in qutebrowser than in chromium?

 When opening a URL in an existing instance, the normal qutebrowser Python script is started and a few PyQt libraries need to be loaded until it is detected that there is an instance running to which the URL is then passed.
 This takes some time.
-One workaround is to use this script and place it in your $PATH with the name "qutebrowser".
+One workaround is to use this script(https://github.com/qutebrowser/qutebrowser/blob/master/scripts/open_url_in_instance.sh) and place it in your $PATH with the name "qutebrowser".
 This script passes the URL via a unix socket to qutebrowser (if its running already) using socat which is much faster and starts a new qutebrowser if it is not running already.

+1. Create a `qutebrowser` script in  `/usr/bin/` and add the contents of `open_url_in_instance` script.
+2. Make it executable `chmod +x ./qutebrowser`